Peri-Tumoural Lipid Composition and Hypoxia for Early Immune Response to Neoadjuvant Chemotherapy in Breast Cancer

 Bibliographical note

-The authors would like to thank Matthew Clemence (Philips Healthcare Clinical Science, UK) for clinical scientist support; Erica Banks and Alison McKay for patient recruitment support; Teresa Morris and Dawn Younie for logistics support; Beverly McLennan, Nichola Crouch, Laura Reid, Mike Hendry for radiographer support; and Gordon Urquhart for providing access to the patients.
+The authors would like to thank Matthew Clemence (Philips Healthcare Clinical Science, UK) for support; Erica Banks and Alison McKay for patient recruitment support; Teresa Morris and Dawn Younie for logistics support; Beverly McLennan, Nichola Crouch, Laura Reid, Mike Hendry for radiographer support; and Gordon Urquhart for providing access to the patients.

 Data Availability Statement